 - A translator, for deciphering the text left behind by the Nomai.
 You’ll be doing this a lot.

-Oh, and you can't forget the stick.
-You can roast marshmallows at campfires, but there's really no point in doing so, unless you want to unlock one of the secret achievements (and get cancer).
+Oh, and you can’t forget the stick.
+You can roast marshmallows at campfires and eat them to regain health—but be careful not to burn them, unless you want to unlock one of the secret achievements.

 What makes Outer Wilds so compelling is its ability to convey a sense of palpable vulnerability—the exact kind you’d expect from space exploration.
 Just the sheer scale of the planets themselves is enough to leave you in awe, fully aware of how fragile you are by comparison.